Ketel Marte Player Props: Diamondbacks vs. Angels

 Ketel Marte At The Plate

-- Marte has an OPS of .885, fueled by an OBP of .372 to go with a slugging percentage of .514.
-All three of those stats rank first among Arizona hitters this season.
+- Marte has an OPS of .877, fueled by an OBP of .369 and a team-best slugging percentage of .508 this season.

-- Among qualifying batters in MLB, he ranks 16th in batting average, 17th in on-base percentage, and 12th in slugging.
+- Among the qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 22nd and he is 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.